tsaol/fmbench-orchestrator/README.md

 ## Running FMBench Orchestrator:

-You can either use an existing config file included in this repo, such as [`configs/config.yml`](configs/config.yml) or create your own using the files provided in the [`configs`](configs) director as a template.
+You can either use an existing config file included in this repo, such as [`configs/config.yml`](configs/config.yml) or create your own using the files provided in the [`configs`](configs) directory as a template.

 ```bash
 python main.py -f configs/config.yml
 ```

-# FMBench orchestrator configuration guide
+# `FMBench` orchestrator configuration guide

 ## Overview
-This configuration file is used to manage the deployment and orchestration of multiple EC2 instances for running FMBENCH benchmarks.
+This configuration file is used to manage the deployment and orchestration of multiple EC2 instances for running `FMBench` benchmarks.
 The file defines various parameters, including AWS settings, run steps, security group settings, key pair management, and instance-specific configurations.
 This guide explains the purpose of each section and provides details on how to customize the file according to your requirements.

 ## Configuration Sections

 ### AWS Settings

 This section contains the basic settings required to interact with AWS services.

-- `region`: Specifies the AWS region where the EC2 instances will be launched.
-Ensure this is set to the region where you want to deploy your resources (e.g., `us-east-1`).
-- `iam_instance_profile_arn`: The Amazon Resource Name (ARN) of the IAM instance profile that will be attached to the EC2 instances.
-This profile should have the necessary permissions for the orchestrator's operations.
+- `region`: Unless you want to specify a region explicitly, this is always set to `{{region}}` which gets replaced with the current region of the EC2 VM on which the orchestrator is being run.
+The `region` parameter can also be specified with each instance in the `instances` section, if specified in the `instances` section then that value would override the value in this section.
+This allows for launching instances in a region different from the region in which the orchestrator is running.
 - `hf_token_fpath`: Your Hugging Face token for accessing specific resources or APIs.
-Replace `{hf_token_fp_here}` with your actual Hugging Face token filepath.
+Always set to `/tmp/hf_token.txt` unless you want to store the token in a different path.

 ### Run Steps

 Defines the various steps in the orchestration process.
 Set each step to `yes` or `no` based on whether you want that step to be executed.

 - `security_group_creation`: Whether to create a new security group for the EC2 instances.
 Set to `yes` to create a new security group or `no` to use an existing one.